George Drummond (cricketer): Early life

-His maternal grandparents were Rev. Frederick John Norman and Lady Adeliza Elizabeth Gertrude Manners (a daughter of John Manners, 5th Duke of Rutland and Elizabeth Manners, Duchess of Rutland).
+His maternal grandparents were the Rev. Frederick John Norman and Lady Adeliza Elizabeth Gertrude Manners, who was a daughter of John Manners, 5th Duke of Rutland, and Elizabeth Manners, Duchess of Rutland.

-He appeared in fifteen first-class matches as a righthanded batsman who scored 186 runs with a highest score of 34.
+He appeared in fifteen first-class matches as a righthanded batsman, who scored 186 runs with a highest score of 34.

 Career

-Drummond served as a Lieutenant in the West Kent Yeomanry and Nottinghamshire Royal Horse Artillery and fought in World War I, where he was wounded.
-He was partner and chairman of Drummond's Bank, and was appointed as High Sheriff of Nottinghamshire in 1927.
+Drummond served as a Lieutenant in the West Kent Yeomanry and Nottinghamshire Royal Horse Artillery.
+He fought in World War I, where he was wounded.
+He was partner and chairman of Drummond's Bank, and he was appointed as High Sheriff of Nottinghamshire in 1927.

 During the 1930s, Drummond was a member of the British fascist circles.
 In the early years of the decade, he attempted to form the British Movement.
 He was a close associate of Admiral Barry Domvile (who described him as "madly pro-German and anti-Jew") and Major-General J. F. C. Fuller.
 He also entertained the Prince of Wales and the Duke of York at his house Pitsford Hall near Northampton.
 In 1938, he became president of the Northampton branch of The Link, a pro-Nazi organisation, and joined the Right Club in 1939.
 During the Phoney War he played a leading role in talks between The Link and the British People's Party.
 In May 1940, as part of the new war cabinet's crackdown on British Nazi sympathisers, he was interrogated and accepted self-exile to his mansion Mount Rule in the Isle of Man, where he remained after the war.

 He was Member of the House of Keys in the Isle of Man between 1946 and 1951.